 “You cannot understand someone until you have walked a mile in their shoes.”
 The author of this American quote is lost to history, but the sentiment is not.
 Clinical staff at rehabilitation and psychiatric facilities across the country can come from various walks of life and hold various credentials.
+In fact, “the philosophical roots of peer learning can be found in theories of social learning and constructivism and from thinkers such as Vygotsky, Bandura, Piaget and Dewey and it assumes that learning is constructed during social interaction in collaboration with significant others (Peer learning and collaborative placement models in health care: a systematic review and qualitative synthesis of the literature, Markowski et al., 2020.)

 Many great therapists, social workers, psychiatrists, and psychologists have never struggled with addiction or mental health disorders.
 However, this analysis will posit that there is a distinct advantage to interacting with and being treated by rehab staff who have personally experienced their own struggles with these issues.